 3. PPE and Precautions for Visitors

-The CDPH All Facilities letter confirms that all visitors, including support people, may be required to follow facility rules regarding essential precautions such as the use of personal protective equipment (PPE).
+The CDPH guidance confirms that all visitors, including support people, may be required to follow facility rules regarding essential precautions such as the use of personal protective equipment (PPE).

 Visitors should be encouraged to bring their own mask or other PPE.
 If they do not have their own, or a facility requires the use of certain kinds of PPE, the facility should provide visitors with PPE at the visitor check-in area, as well as any needed training or assistance with PPE use.

 As described in the CDPH guidance, patients benefit from video and phone calls with loved ones, caregivers, and other support persons who are not physically present.